VaanaCZ/gothic-1-classic-scripts/README.md

 ## A few things to mention

 ### Encoding
-The scripts are encoded in Windows-1250 for Latin languages *(English, German, Polish, Czech, Spanish and Italian)* and in Windows-1251 for Cyrillic languages *(Russian, both Snowball and Russobit-M)*.
+The scripts are encoded in Windows-1250 for Latin languages *(English, German, Polish, Czech, Spanish and Italian)* and in Windows-1251 for Cyrillic languages *(Russian, both Snowball/1-C and Russobit-M)*.
 This is because Gothic does not support multibyte encodings and Unicode.
-Please also note, that in order to display the charatacters properly in-game, your game must also have the correct fontmap texture included.
+Please also note, that in order to display the charatacters properly in-game, your game must have the correct fontmap texture included.

 ### Extended ASCII trimming issue
 When Spacer produces an OU file, it makes sure to trim any whitespace around the text of dialogues.
 Sadly, there is a small oversight in the piece of code that performs this trimming, in that it also removes any Non-Standard ASCII characters.
 This means that if your dialogue ends with any of these `áąćčďéěęíłńňóřśšťůýžźż` the ending of the dialoge will be trimmed.

 For example `aáącčć` becomes just `aáąc`.

-This issue mainly affects the Polish, Czech and both Snowball and Russobit-M Russian releases.
+This issue mainly affects the Polish, Czech and both Snowball/1-C and Russobit-M Russian releases.

 Here are a few examples, before and after: